nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 Did Carissa find the verbal instructions on how she could ascend the rock helpful?
 Not one bit.
 They actually made her more frustrated.
 All the helpers around her did not see the magnitude of her fear.
 Telling her to stop being afraid would not take away her fear.
 Telling her about the myriad grips on the rock's surface would make her panic.
 Getting angry with her would increase her pain.

-Now let us imagine Carissa is like many Christians in our church.
-Climbing the rock is nothing compared with ascending the stairway to heaven.
+Now let us imagine many Christians in our church are like Carissa.
+But climbing the rock is nothing compared with ascending the stairway to heaven.
 While the cable helps Carissa climb, it took our Lord Jesus to leave heaven and be crucified on the cross to get us up there.
 Now which is harder?
 Then why are many leaders still trying to make the same mistakes like when we tried to help Carissa ascend the rock?
 Do you know how useless those tips are?
 I know, because they are useless to me.
 And we saw it before our very eyes at the foot of the tall rocky challenge.
-Nevertheless, the tips may come in handy when the core issue of fear is resolved.
+The tips may be useful to those who have overcome the core stumbling block, which is the fear of falling as in the case of Carissa, but they are not essential, or even necessary in helping the children to ascend to the top.
+But if the core issue is not addressed, ten thousand tips will not be of any use.

 Once Carissa found for herself that she could trust the cable, the rest is history.
 This cable is like God's Grace, Mercies, and Faithfulness all combined whose tensile strength is increased by the power that created the universe and treated with the blood of the Son of God and guaranteed with an oath directly from the One in Whom there is no shadow of turning (Hebrews 6:13).